 Temperature Resistance

-Temperature should be an important consideration when selecting materials for the development of composites.
-With polymeric material physical strength tends to decreases as temperature increases.
-With QuaCorr® resins, however, this decrease in strength is essentially linear between -50°F and 450°F rather than the sharp decrease in properties exhibited by styrenated polyester laminates.
+Temperature should be an important consideration when selecting materials for developing composites.
+With polymeric material, physical strength tends to decrease as temperature increases.
+With QuaCorr® resins, however, this decrease in strength is essentially linear between −50°F and 450°F rather than the sharp decrease in properties exhibited by styrenated polyester laminates.
+This provides easier calculations and more predictable results when engineering FRP structures using QuaCorr®.

 Flexural Strength vs. Temperature